connected-web/md2json/README.md

 ## Tokens for json2md

-Instead of using the `outputFormat: json2md` option compatable with [IonicaBizau/json2md ](https://github.com/IonicaBizau/json2md) (npm: [json2md](https://www.npmjs.com/package/json2md)), you can directly call this method:
+Instead of using the `outputFormat: json2md` option - which is compatable with [IonicaBizau/json2md ](https://github.com/IonicaBizau/json2md) (npm: [json2md](https://www.npmjs.com/package/json2md)), you can directly call this method:

 ```js
 const md2json = require('@connected-web/md2json')